 What to Expect During and After Surgery

-Many patients feel well enough to resume their daily activities after one week.
-Keep in mind that your recovery has only started and you should continue being very careful.
-If you want to exercise, you can go for a short walk.
-You can resume using a stationary bike after two weeks and vigorous exercise after four weeks (or once your surgeon clears you).
+Many patients feel well enough to resume daily activities after one week.
+You can resume a stationary bike after two weeks and vigorous exercise after four weeks (or once cleared).
+Final results will be visible after 4-6 months.